diogenesofweb/blog/articles/making_a_blog_website_with_sveltekit.md

 As all blog posts are placed in **articles** folder, and only there, and only in **.md** format, the `get` function for fetching blogs metadata is much simpler.
 Steps:

-1. Get file names of all blog posts
+1. Get file names of all blog posts.
-2. Load each file and parse front-matter
+2. Load each file and parse front-matter.
-3. Sort by creation date
+3. Sort by creation date.
-4. Return blogs as array
+4. Return blogs as array.

 ```js
 /* ~/src/routes/blogs.json.js */